abdullahfuture/H-pasta/README.md

 ##benefit

-this extension make your vscode dark and you can change the degree of the dark
+this extension make your vscode dark and you can change the degree of the dark and this will be find for your eyes